This article provides tips for troubleshooting common issues encountered with in-app messages.

 - In-app messages are displayed an unlimited number of times on a QA device across all sessions, providing Reset Device State is enabled on the QA Devices screen.

 - For QA users, the campaign still follows the rules governing time after app start and time between impressions at the app- or campaign-level, depending which is more restrictive.

-- Swrve counts and stores amount of views on each device, so the same user installing on different devices will see the messages multiple times.
+- Swrve counts and stores amount of views on each device, so if the same user installs the app on different devices, they will see the messages multiple times.

 - Older SDK versions – In SDK v4.2 there was an improvement to the campaign state of in-app messages so that it doesn’t get overwritten when campaigns are refreshed from the server.
 On older SDKs, jumping in and out of the audience for an in-app message would result in message limits being reset.